The Ultimate Guide to Affiliate World Asia 2017 – Bangkok

 Romance - Apples & Bananas

-We’ve received some tips regarding romance from Mr. Romance, a local expat:
+We’ve received some tips regarding romance from Gerard (aka Mr. Romance), a local expat:

 To begin, Thailand is often referred to as the Land of Smiles for countless reasons, but when it comes to romance, foreigners are exotic to say the least.
 They have a local term for white guys called “Farang” and it does help to break the ice if the girl is single and interested.